Stranded Pakistanis in Bangladesh: Refugee and citizenship status

-Bangladeshi citizenship
+Many Biharis now seek greater civil rights and citizenship in Bangladesh.
 In May 2003, a High Court ruling in Bangladesh allowed ten Biharis to obtain citizenship and voting rights; the ruling also exposed a generation gap amongst Biharis, with younger Biharis tending to be "elated" with the ruling but with many older people "despair[ing] at the enthusiasm" of the younger generation.
-Many Biharis now seek greater civil rights and citizenship in Bangladesh.